fishsciences/artemis_methods/intro/modeling_eDNA.md

 threshold value, and 2) researcher decisions.
 For example, in response to the level of sensitivity of an assay, some researchers might use a maximum Cq threshold of 35 cycles [@huver_development_2015], while others use 40 or even 45 cycles [@piggott_evaluating_2016].
 Thus the ln[eDNA] which corresponds to the maximum Cq value for a particular set of extractions varies between studies, and therefore "presence" of a target species across studies can refer to different actual concentrations of eDNA in samples.

-One solution to this quandary is to model either the Cq values themselves, the concentration, or the copy number as a continuous response variable in a linear regression, wherein the effects of various covariates on it can be estimated.
+One solution to this quandary is to model either the Cq values themselves, the concentration, or the copy number as a continuous response variable in a linear regression, wherein the effects of various covariates on it canbe estimated.
 In particular, using the ln[eDNA] or copy number avoids some of the issues outlined above.
 Similar to a binary response variable, modeling ln[eDNA] or copy number can be accomplished using common statistical software.
-However, as with binomial implementations, the continuous Cq, concentration, or copy number is still associated with the detection
-threshold: since the standard curve, which is lab-dependent, defines the concentration at which further qPCR cycles are not attempted, the standard curve defines a statistical censoring point for the response variable, regardless of whether it is modeled as binary or continuous.
+However, as with binomial implementations, the continuous Cq, concentration, or copy number is still associated with the detection threshold: since the standard curve, which is lab-dependent, defines the concentration at which further qPCR cycles are not attempted, the standard curve defines a statistical censoring point for the response variable, regardless of whether it is modeled as binary or continuous.

 Statistical censoring is a well-studied phenomenon where data values above or below a certain threshold value are recorded as the threshold